About This Chapter

 2. Ellen Ochoa Biography: Lesson for Kids

-Ellen Ochoa is the director of the Johnson Space Center and was the first Hispanic woman to go into space.
-This lesson will teach you about her life, how many times she applied to be an astronaut, how many hours she spent in space, what instrument she plays and some other interesting facts about her.
+Ellen Ochoa is the director of the Johnson Space Center and was the first Spanish-speaking woman to go into space.
+In this lesson, you'll learn many interesting facts about this intelligent and determined woman.

 3. Sonia Sotomayor Biography: Lesson for Kids